-The terrestrial broadcast mode (known as 8-VSB) delivers an MPEG-2 Transport Stream (MPEG-2-TS) at rate T_r (approximately 19.39 Mbps) in a 6 MHz channel.1
+The terrestrial broadcast mode (known as 8-VSB) delivers an MPEG-2 Transport Stream (MPEG-2-TS) at rate $T_r$ (approximately 19.39 Mbps) in a 6 MHz channel.

-See Figure 5.12 for the functional block diagram.
+See Figure 5.1 for the functional block diagram.
 Incoming data is randomized and then encoded using Reed-Solomon (RS) coding for forward error correction (FEC), one-sixth-Data-Field interleaving and two-thirds-rate trellis coded modulation.
 The randomization and FEC processes are not applied to the sync bytes of the transport packets, which are represented in transmission by Data Segment Sync signals.
-Following randomization and forward error correction processing, the data packets are formatted into Data Frames for transmission, and Data Segment Sync are added.
+Following randomization and forward error correction processing, the data packets are formatted into Data Frames for transmission, and Data Segment Sync and Data Field Sync are added.
 The signal is modulated and a small pilot carrier is inserted prior to RF up-conversion.

-1 See Section 8.2 of [4] for the exact bit rate of the MPEG-2 Transport Stream.
+&lt;sup>1 See Section 8.2 of [4] for the exact bit rate of the MPEG-2 Transport Stream.

-2 Note that the optional pre-equalizer and RF up-converter blocks are implementation dependent and not addressed in this Part.
+&lt;sup>2 Note that the optional pre-equalizer and RF up-converter blocks are implementation dependent and not addressed in this Part.